Measure and Analyze

 1. On the side toolbar > > Query.

 2. Click on the point or object for which you require information.
 The longitude, latitude, and elevation are displayed.
 When an object or layer is selected, general information about the object and attribute information, if available, is displayed.
+If the object is a feature layer, you can click the Features button to open the layer's Attribute Table.

 Calculate Elevation Profile